opbeat/opbeat-react/src/react/README.md

 This adds `MyComponent.displayName = 'MyComponent'` automatically to compoenents defined in your application.
 Remember to add the plugin to your `.babelrc` or your webpack configuration:

+<b>Note on 'transform-decorators-legacy' plugin:</b> If you are using `transform-decorators-legacy`, make sure it appears in the list of plugins *after* `add-react-displayname`.

 #### .babelrc:
 ```
 "plugins": [